Parallel Universes, Parallel Languages: A Comprehensive Study on LLM-based Multilingual Counterfactual Example Generation: Results

 \subsubsection{Translation-based Counterfactuals}

-\paragraph{Comparison with DG-CFs.} Table~\ref{subtab:translation} demonstrates that, in most cases\footnote{In other cases, impairments in translation-based counterfactual quality may suffer from imperfect translations and limitations in LLMs' counterfactual generation capabilities, particularly pronounced on \data{XNLI}.}, TB-CFs $\tilde{x}_{\textsf{en}\text{-}\ell}$ yield higher LFR than DG-CFs $\tilde{x}_\ell$ in the target language $\ell$ (Table~\ref{subtab:direct}).
-The LFR improvement is most pronounced for German and least significant for Hindi, although the validity of counterfactuals in Hindi consistently benefits from the translation.
+\paragraph{Comparison with DG-CFs.} Table~\ref{subtab:translation} demonstrates that, in most cases, TB-CFs $\tilde{x}_{\textsf{en}\text{-}\ell}$ yield higher LFR than DG-CFs $\tilde{x}_\ell$ in the target language $\ell$ (Table~\ref{subtab:direct}).
+In other cases, impairments in translation-based counterfactual quality may suffer from imperfect translations and limitations in LLMs' counterfactual generation capabilities, particularly pronounced on \data{XNLI}.
+Notably, the LFR improvement is most pronounced for German and least significant for Hindi, although the validity of counterfactuals in Hindi consistently benefits from the translation.
 Despite TB-CFs $\tilde{x}_{\textsf{en}\text{-}\ell}$ achieving higher LFR compared to DG-CFs $\tilde{x}_\ell$, overall, the LFR of $\tilde{x}_{\textsf{en}\text{-}\ell}$ is lower than that of the original English counterfactuals $\tilde{x}_{\textsf{en}}$.
 In addition, TB-CFs $\tilde{x}_{\textsf{en}\text{-}\ell}$ are generally less similar to the original input than DF-CFs, showing 15.44\% lower similarity on average.
 This difference is due to artifacts introduced by machine translation, and they tend to exhibit lower fluency (38\% lower on average) owing to limitations in translation quality.

 \paragraph{Correlation between TB-CFs and Machine Translation.} The degree of LFR improvement is weakly positively correlated with the machine translation quality, measured by automatic evaluation (Spearman's $\rho=0.27$, Table~\ref{tab:automatic_evaluation_translation}) and by human evaluation (Spearman's $\rho=0.07$, Table~\ref{tab:human_evaluation}) (Appendix~\ref{app:translation}).
 The weak observed correlations suggest that improvements are driven primarily by the quality of the English counterfactuals, with translation quality contributing only to a limited extent.